tpitkanen/numba_mcerd/README.md

 Activating the environment (`env\Scripts\activate`) is required once for each new shell session (window).

+## Versions

+There are currently two versions of Numba MCERD:
+- Normal Python: slow, easy to debug.
+- Just-in-time compiled: fast, harder to debug.
+Uses [Numba](https://numba.pydata.org/).

+A CUDA-based version using Numba is planned.

+Note that different versions have varying levels of completeness (the normal version is more complete).

 ## Data files

 Files under `data/input/` contain absolute paths.
 Update them to match their real location.
 Files with absolute paths:
 - Cl-Default
 - Cl-Default.erd_detector

+Absolute paths are used to match the original MCERD's behavior as closely as possible.

 ## Config

 The program's behavior can be configured in `numba_mcerd/config.py`.
 Changing the `PROJECT_ROOT` absolute path is required.

-## Versions

-There are currently two versions of Numba MCERD:

-- Normal Python: slow, easy to debug.
-- Just-in-time compiled (Numba): fast, harder to debug.

-A CUDA-based version using Numba is planned.

-Note that different versions have varying levels of completeness (the normal version is more complete).

 ## Random number generation